davetang/learning_vim/README.md

 #### coc.nvim

 [coc.nvim](https://github.com/neoclide/coc.nvim) is a Nodejs extension host for Vim.
 Load extensions like VSCode and host language servers.

-The default is to use C-y to insert and C-n and C-p to go through choices.
+The default is to use C-y to insert and C-n (n for next) and C-p (p for previous) to go through choices.

 [Completion with sources](https://github.com/neoclide/coc.nvim/wiki/Completion-with-sources) has instructions for remapping the default.